opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 Deferred (heavier polymorphic dispatchers, better done centrally): `ProcessorFormatter` (~40 ingest processor types), `AliasAction` is done but the broader index-settings / dynamic-templates and the `Verbatim*DictionaryKeys` / `SingleOrEnumerable` generic factories remain.

+## 31. Open-generic per-property converters (single-or-enumerable)

+Some members carry a *generic* `[JsonFormatter(typeof(F<TArgs>))]` — notably `SingleOrEnumerableFormatter<string>` (custom analyzers/normalizers, common-grams, node stats) and `SerializeAsSingleFormatter<string>` (geo suggest context precision).
+These can't be enumerated as closed types in the per-property map, so the mechanism (section 29) gains an open-generic companion:
+`DataContractResolver.PropertyConverterOverridesOpenGeneric` maps a formatter's generic type definition to a converter's generic type definition.
+When a member references a closed generic whose definition is registered, the resolver closes the converter over the same type arguments (cached in a `ConcurrentDictionary`) and assigns it as the property's `CustomConverter`.

+`SingleOrEnumerableConverter<T>` writes the sequence as a normal array and reads either an array or a single value (normalized to a sequence). `SerializeAsSingleConverter<T>` shares that lenient read but writes only the first element as a scalar.
+Both delegate element handling to the standard sequence/ element serialization, so they never re-enter the per-property converter.

+Harness `poc/StjSingleOrEnumTriage`: **6/6** — CustomAnalyzer array write + single-string/array reads,
+and GeoSuggestContext first-only write + single/array reads.